Family Balancing through Gender Selection

 We can now do what the Ancients only dreamed of, thanks to modern assisted reproductive technologies (ART) such as preimplantation genetic diagnosis (PGD) and preimplantation genetic screening (PGS), which is performed after conception in a laboratory.

-As interest in gender selection grows, more fertility clinics are offering PGD/PGS — developed and mainly used to diagnose genetic disorders — for family balancing gender selection purposes.
+As interest in gender selection for family balancing grows, more fertility clinics are offering PGD/PGS — developed and mainly used to diagnose genetic disorders — for family balancing gender selection purposes.
 This new trend raises ethical, moral and social concerns that society has begun to sort out.
 Some countries have banned gender selection methods (e.g., Australia, Canada, China, India, the UK), but in the U.S. the practice of PGD/PGS for family balancing is legal and available.

 Call us at 888-976-2254, or complete the form on this page to schedule an appointment.